 Rick is a health, fitness and wellness expert with a passion for helping individuals maximise athletic performance and achieve optimal health.
 He is a UK-trained Osteopath, graduating with distinction from the British School of Osteopathy in London.
 He is skilled in dry needling and is one of only a handful of Osteopaths in Australia certified in Applied Functional Science (AFS), a novel approach to exercise rehabilitation.
 In addition, Rick has completed training in nutrition and Functional Medicine, which he integrates into his practice to assist in the management of a chronic and degenerative disease.

 Rick has an interest in treating patients with acute and chronic pain disorders and sports injuries.
-He also enjoys helping those suffering from stress-related problems, digestive complaints, headaches, TMJ disorder, Fibromyalgia and Chronic Fatigue.
+He also enjoys helping those suffering from stress-related problems, digestive complaints, headaches, TMJ disorder.

 In his spare time, Rick enjoys traveling, cooking, exercise and learning piano.
 When relaxing you will find him with his nose stuck in an interesting book, or watching a good movie.

 Kevin was attracted to osteopathy because he believes that everyone has the right to engage in and enjoy the freedom of movement.
 He graduated from Monash University with a Bachelor of Science (Physiology) before graduating from RMIT with a Bachelor of Health Science and Bachelor of Applied Science (Osteopathy) where he was selected as the student ambassador for the Osteopathy program.

 He enjoys using both firm direct, and gentle indirect, techniques as well as structural and functional approaches to treating patients.
 He also employs dry needling when appropriate and he will prescribe corrective exercises.